South Park Anal Prob

 The Uncredited Contribution

 To this day, I've been unable to get proper credit for my contribution to South Park's beginnings.
 Despite petitioning IMDb, my work remains unacknowledged in the official records.
-My old boss at Ed Cornell, who edited their first five-minute Christmas postcard, can verify all of this, along with Danny Buscarello, who owned Update Productions at the time.
+My old boss at Ed Coryell (currently Sr Broadcast Engineer at KSE MEDIA Ventures), who edited their first five-minute Christmas postcard, can verify all of this, along with Danny Buscarello, who owned Update Productions at the time.

 From South Park to Oscar-Winning Productions